hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### Helmholtz and Kelvin

-Of course, two of the 19th century's greatest thermodynamicists were also among its greatest hydrodynamicists:  Hermann von Helmholtz (1821-1894) and William Thomson (Lord Kelvin, 1824-1907).
+Of course, two of the 19th century's greatest thermodynamicists were also among its greatest hydrodynamicists:  Hermann von Helmholtz, M.D.
+(1821-1894) and William Thomson (Lord Kelvin, 1824-1907).
 They contributed fundamental work to both fields (and Kelvin, in addition, to electromagnetism).
 To mention just a few examples in hydrodynamics:  Helmholtz's vortex theorems and Kelvin's circulation theorem are fundamental for inviscid flows; the Kelvin-Helmholtz instability is named after them both.
 Helmholtz was the first to define vorticity, and also made contributions to acoustics.
 Helmholtz's 1868 work on using conformal mapping to study discontinuous two-dimensional flow was picked up and used by others including Gustav Robert Kirchoff (1824-1887) and Lord Rayleigh (see below).
 (While Kirchoff made important contributions to hydrodynamics, he was even more influential in solid mechanics.)
 Helmholtz and Kelvin made major contributions to the theory of hydrodynamic waves of various types, but Kelvin famously refused to believe that powered flight was possible.

 - H. von Helmholtz, 1858:  Uber integrale der hydrodynamischen gleichungen, welche den wirbelbewegungen entsprechen.  *Journal fur die Reine und Angewandte Mathematik*, 55:  25-55.